Supporting Critically Endangered Animals

 North American Songbirds

-The Baton Rouge Zoo Foundation is committed to supporting the conservation of North American songbirds through its partnership with the D.A.G.E.
-(Dedicated to Animals, Global Education) program.
-Songbirds play a crucial role in maintaining healthy ecosystems by dispersing seeds, controlling insect populations, and contributing to natural biodiversity.
-However, many species are facing alarming declines due to habitat loss, climate change, and hazards like window strikes and light pollution.
-Through D.A.G.E., the Zoo Foundation helps fund educational outreach, habitat preservation, and initiatives that raise awareness about the challenges songbirds face.
+The Baton Rouge Zoo Foundation is committed to supporting the conservation of North American songbirds through its partnership with the AZA’s SAFE (Saving Animals From Extinction) program.
+Songbirds play a vital role in maintaining healthy ecosystems by dispersing seeds, controlling insect populations, and supporting overall biodiversity.
+Unfortunately, many species are experiencing alarming declines due to habitat loss, climate change, window strikes, and light pollution.
+Through the SAFE program, the Zoo Foundation helps fund educational outreach, habitat preservation, and initiatives that raise awareness about the challenges songbirds face.
 This support helps ensure these beloved backyard birds continue to thrive for future generations to enjoy and appreciate.

 Baton rouge zoo 055 140552